 - I enjoy my work and it shows.

 - I’m good at what I do and old enough to know that’s not arrogance, it’s experience.

 - I’m responsive.
 Easy to work with.
 You can pay me to not tell jokes.

-- Did I mention that I can design and build layouts, and give you a steer with content UX too?
+- Did I mention, I design and build layouts, and give you a steer with content UX too?

-There are, however, three reasons why you might prefer to hire another writer:
+There are, however, three reasons why you might prefer another writer: